apache/druid/docs/tutorials/docker.md

 The default `docker-compose.yml` launches eight containers: Zookeeper, PostgreSQL, and six Druid containers.
 Each Druid service is configured to use up to 7 GB of memory (6 GB direct memory and 1 GB heap).
 However, the Quickstart will not use all the available memory.

 Docker needs at least 6 GiB of memory available for the Druid cluster.
-If you experience any processes crashing with a 137 error code you likely don't have enough memory allocated to Docker.
+For Docker Desktop on Mac OS, adjust the memory settings in the [Docker Desktop preferences](https://docs.docker.com/desktop/mac/).
+If you experience a crash with a 137 error code you likely don't have enough memory allocated to Docker.

 ## Getting started